Share

 43:48||Season 3, Ep.
 2

-How can you make your organisation a truly inclusive workplace?In his At The Forefront session, our CEO Mary Rose Gunn speaks to Alex Winstanley, co-founder of Happy Smiles Training, a social enterprise creating more inclusive organisations and communities through disability awareness training led by disabled people.Three key takeaways:1.
-The biggest barriers faced by disabled people aren’t always physical, they’re attitudes 2.
+How can you make your organisation a truly inclusive workplace?In this At The Forefront session, our CEO Mary Rose Gunn speaks to Alex Winstanley, co-founder of Happy Smiles Training, a social enterprise creating more inclusive organisations and communities through disability awareness training led by disabled people.Three key takeaways:1.
+The biggest barriers faced by disabled people aren’t always physical, they’re attitudes2.
 Inclusion only works when people with lived experience lead the conversation3.
 Tackling stigma must start young – inspiring Alex’s award-winning children’s book series on long-term health conditions

 • 1.
 At The Forefront: Giving Young People A Fighting Chance Through Boxing